charan2593/AquaTrack/replit.md

 # System Architecture

 ## Frontend Architecture
-The client-side application is built with Angular 17+ and TypeScript following a component-based architecture.
+The client-side application is being migrated from React to Angular 17+ with TypeScript following a component-based architecture.
 The UI layer utilizes Angular Material components providing a consistent and accessible design system with Material Design 3 principles.
 The application employs Angular Router for client-side routing with lazy loading and guards for authentication.
 State management is handled through Angular services and RxJS observables for reactive programming patterns.

 The frontend implements a responsive design using Angular Material themes with a custom winter-themed color palette.
 Chart.js is integrated for data visualization, providing interactive charts for dashboard analytics and reporting.
 The application structure follows Angular's recommended organization with standalone components, services, and feature modules.

-The React client has been completely removed and replaced with the Angular implementation located in the `angular-client` directory.

 ## Backend Architecture
 The server-side follows a RESTful API architecture built with Express.js and TypeScript.
 The application uses a layered architecture pattern with clear separation between routes, business logic (storage layer), and data access.
 Authentication is implemented using Replit's OpenID Connect integration with Passport.js, providing secure user authentication and session management.